 by 15%,” according to co-clinical directors Julie Sim, MD and Sarina Pai, DO.

 A conventional mammogram creates a two-dimensional image of the breast

-all five of its breast centers.
+of its breast centers.

 For information on mammography or any of the other services offered at